diegovelilla/AutoREADME/README.md

 Finally, the **AI Validator** checks the final file.

 GOAL:
-- Decide wether the final file is either correct, contains format errors or lacks information about the project.
+- Decide whether the final file is either correct, contains format errors or lacks information about the project.

 INPUT:
 - The empty README template.